Where can you go for good advice?

 Sometimes in the bible there are laws written down.
 The thing about a law of God is that it is always true and there are no exceptions.
 Sometimes we come against promises.
 Again if those are promises from God, then they are always true.
 Sometimes there are story passages that simply record what happened.
 Sometimes there are wise sayings or proverbs, that are true in certain circumstances.
 A proverb is an observation about the way things generally are.
 They’re designed to give helpful guidance in real-life situations.
 So as you read the Sermon on the Mount, which of these categories do you think best fits what you read?

 I think if I had to choose one of these categories I’d choose wise sayings.
-I’ll give you and example of what I mean.
-But first let me give you a couple of others…
+Let me give you a couple of others from other bible verses…

 I’ll give you a few different statements from the Bible and you tell me whether it’s a law,